pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli repl [OPTIONS]

-      Enter interactive (REPL) mode (default).
+      Enter interactive mode (default).

       Enters the interactive mode where subcommands can be entered interactively and load the command history file.

       If no options are specified on the command line, the interactive mode is entered.
-The prompt is changed to `pywbemcli>' in the interactive mode.
+The prompt is changed to 'pywbemcli>' in the interactive mode.

-      Pywbemcli may be terminated form this mode by entering <CTRL-D>, :q, :quit, :exit
+      Pywbemcli may be terminated from this mode by entering <CTRL-D>, :q, :quit, :exit

       Parameters: